floatinghotpot/cordova-plugin-nativeaudio/README.md

 ```javascript
 loop: function (id, success, fail)
 ```
-Loops an audio asset infinitely - this only works for assets loaded via preloadAudio.
+Loops an audio asset infinitely - this only works for assets loaded via preloadComplex.

 * params
  * ID - string unique ID for the audio file